OlivierLDff/NetTcp/docs/GettingStart.md

 It's possible to react to multiple signals from the `Server`.

 * `isListeningChanged` tell if the Server is correctly listening to `port` and `address`.
-* `void acceptError(int error, const QString description)` indicate an error occured with  a client connection.
+* `void acceptError(int error, const QString description)` indicate an error occurred with  a client connection.
 * `void newClient(const QString& address, const quint16 port)` tell when a new client is connected
 * `void clientLost(const QString& address, const quint16 port);` tell when a client got disconnected